Gilbert Bukenya: Personal life

-Gilbert is married to Dr. Margaret Bukenya, a classmate at Makerere Medical School in the early 1970s.
+Gilbert is married to Doctor Margaret Bukenya, a classmate at Makerere Medical School in the early 1970s.
 He is a member of the Catholic Church.
-In 2005 Dr. Bukenya surprised political watchers when he alleged that the government was being controlled by a mafia clique.
+In 2005, Bukenya surprised political watchers when he alleged that the government was being controlled by a mafia clique.
 In an interview with the Daily Monitor, he said that the mafia was plotting his downfall.
 This was attributed to his ever-increasing popularity and his closeness to the powerful Catholic Church in Uganda.
 He is reported to enjoy swimming and farming.
 He is credited with the introduction of the cultivation of upland rice, also known as NERICA in Uganda.